collective/collective.soundcloud/README.rst

-Integartion of Soundcloud in Plone
+Integration of Soundcloud in Plone
 ==================================

 !!! work in progress !!!